InternetOfPeers/hiero-write-here/README.md

 └──────────────┬──────────────────────┘
                ↓
 ┌─────────────────────────────────────┐
 │ 8.
-Send to Topic                    │
+Submit to Topic                  │
 └─────────────────────────────────────┘
 ```